 Air Fryer Green Beans are a lightning-quick side dish with awesome flavor and texture.
 In just 8 minutes you’ll have savory, garlicky green beans that are nicely crisp on the outside and tender inside.
 No sad, mushy, overcooked green beans over here!

-I usually prefer the deeper, more complex taste of veggies that are roasted rather than steamed.
-Air fryer string beans have all of the flavor and texture of roasting, but in just a handful of minutes and with a fraction of the oil.
+This easy green bean recipe has all of the flavor and texture of roasting, but in just a handful of minutes and with a fraction of the oil.
 No need to turn on the oven, especially when it’s warm outside.

 Air Fryer Vegetables have totally become my go-to for side dishes.
 Air frying concentrates the flavors, keeping the juices inside the veggies.
 As the green beans cook, the garlic gets toasty creating a super delicious combination.
-Most stores carry green beans that have been pre-washed and trimmed.
+Most stores carry fresh green beans that have been pre-washed and trimmed.
 And if you have been using my garlic prep method, this recipe takes no time at all!!

 - Use 1 teaspoon garlic powder instead of fresh garlic